General

 Why do we need pointers?

-Three main reasons:
+Three big reasons:

-· Efficient array handling: Pass an address instead of copying the whole array
+· Efficient array handling: pass an address instead of copying the whole array

 What is "undefined behavior"?